Audi 100: Audi 100, 200 and 5000 (C3, 1982–1991)

 The third generation Audi 100 launched in September 1982 with aerodynamic styling, contrasting the boxy styling of its predecessor, and offering a much improved drag coefficient, 0.30 on base model.
 The aerodynamic C3 bodywork featured pin-mounted flush windows, offering a key reduction in aerodynamic drag.
 Altogether, the aerodynamic body increased the fuel efficiency and top speed versus other cars of similar engine size.
 The C3 introduced Audi's proprietary restraint system, marketed as procon-ten.

 Two-door models were no longer offered, and the Audi 100 Avant was now positioned as a station wagon rather than a hatchback - the Avant designation would be used for all Audi station wagons from that point forward.
 The Avant featured an available extra folding third row seat — not available in conjunction with ABS-brakes as the brake control unit sat in the same space.
 The 200, launched in 1983 continued as the upmarket variant with several versions of the 2.2 L turbo 5-cylinder available in different markets over its life ranging in power outputs from 165 PS MC engine, through the 200 PS versions to the final 220 PS 20-valve 3B engine available from 1991.
 The 1983 Audi 200 Turbo had a top speed of 139 mph.
 The MC turbo engine was available in the 100 as well for some markets.

 In January 1988 the Audi 100 received a minor facelift, including flush fitting door handles.
 The 1991 200 20V featured flared (vs. flat) front and rounded rear wheel arches to accommodate wider wheel and tire combinations to be fitted to 20V models.
 U.S. magazine articles of the period reported 0-60 times of the 20-valve Audi 200 under 7 seconds, with 1/4 mile times in the mid to upper 15 second mark.

-The Audi 100 also featured a 2.5 L straight-five direct injection turbo-diesel (TDI) model with 120 PS introduced in January 1990 (engine code 1T).
-This was the first model to wear the TDI label.
-It had a brief career in the C3, being replaced in December of that year when the C4 arrived.
+The Audi 100 also featured the first model to wear the TDI label, a 2.5 L straight-five direct injection turbo-diesel (TDI) model with 120 PS introduced in January 1990 (engine code 1T).
+It had a very brief career in the C3, being replaced in December of that year with the arrival of the C4.

 The Audi V8 used an enlarged version of the bodyshell from the Audi 100/200 C3 but received more luxury features and a V8 engine.

 Reported sudden unintended acceleration

 During model years 1983–1987, Audi's U.S. sales fell after several recalls of Audi 5000 models, which were associated with reported incidents of sudden unintended acceleration linked to six deaths and 700 accidents.
-At the time, National Highway Traffic Safety Administration (NHTSA) was investigating 50 car models from 20 manufacturers for sudden surges of power.
+At the time, the National Highway Traffic Safety Administration (NHTSA) was investigating 50 car models from 20 manufacturers for sudden surges of power.